 To put it simply the super app that is WeChat is essentially the ‘operating system’ of China and touches everything in the country.
 It offer a highly valued user experience means that new and existing users are spending more and more time on the app.
 This in turn attracts businesses and advertisers to the platform as they want to sell its products to the users.
 This brings in even more users.
 This cycle goes on and on…

 To date, WeChat has about 940 million users and this is growing at close to 23% a year!
 The app has 12 million official accounts ( think Facebook business pages).
 The average user spends 66 minutes a day on We Chat (more than Facebook and Instagram combines).
+So it’s no wonder that many Instagram users decide to find out here about how the many Instagram growth services can increase their followers, as it could be very unlikely that you’ll get a large following if you don’t spend a lot of time on the platform to start with.
 Have a look at this from the Economist piece to find out why :

 “Like most professionals on the mainland, her mother uses WeChat rather than e-mail to conduct much of her business.
 The app offers everything from free video calls and instant group chats to news updates and easy sharing of large multimedia files…